|Three Providers To Meet Your Needs

 Also Offering Placenta Tincture Starter Kits

 Want to enjoy the benefits of your placenta for longer than the early weeks after giving birth?
-You can extend the life of your placenta by having me start a placenta tincture for you.
-My "starter kit" includes: a raw piece of your placenta in a jar of vodka, a small funnel and coffee filter for eventual transfer into a tincture bottle, and a 2 oz tincture bottle.
-The cost for this is $25.
+You can extend the life of your placenta by having us start a placenta tincture for you.
+Our "starter kit" includes: a raw piece of your placenta in a jar of vodka, a small funnel and coffee filter for eventual transfer into a tincture bottle, and a 2 oz tincture bottle.
+The cost for this is $20.

 How it works:

-When I prepare your placenta for encapsulation, I will cut off a small piece of placenta and put it in a jar of vodka.
-You will hold on to this jar for six weeks, rolling gently in your hands for 30 seconds each day to help the tincture to process, and then after six weeks you can use the funnel and filter I provide to pour off the tincture into the smaller bottle for easy use.
+When we prepare your placenta for encapsulation, we will cut off a small piece of placenta and put it in a jar of vodka.
+You will hold on to this jar for six weeks, rolling gently in your hands for 30 seconds each day to help the tincture to process, and then after six weeks you can use the funnel and filter we provide to pour off the tincture into the smaller bottle for easy use.
 You can keep the original tincture going by adding more vodka (80-100 proof) and it will last indefinitely!
 Store both in a cool, dry place.